SUBTITLE TOOL

 How this tool works

-WebVTT subtitles are made of “cue” blocks, each with a start and end time.
-This tool adds (or subtracts) your shift value from every cue timing line.
+WebVTT subtitles are made of cue blocks.
+Each cue has a start and end timestamp.
+This tool adds (or subtracts) your shift value from every cue timing line and returns a new VTT file.

 Practical guide